SoftwareHeritage/swh-model/docs/persistent-identifiers.rst

-Heritage*. ``1`` (``<scheme_version>``) is the current version of this identifier *scheme*; future editions will use higher version numbers, possibly breaking backward compatibility (but without breaking the resolvability of SWHIDs conform to previous versions of the scheme).
+Heritage*. ``1`` (``<scheme_version>``) is the current version of this identifier *scheme*; future editions will use higher version numbers, possibly breaking backward compatibility (but without breaking the resolvability of SWHIDs that conform to previous versions of the scheme).

 A SWHID points to a single object, whose type is explicitly captured by ``<object_type>``: